mapbiomas/training/3_mapbiomas_methodologies/1_lulc_general_map/3_classification_and_improvements/README.md

 # Classification and Improvements

-This script classifies annual land cover using a Random Forest model in Google Earth Engine.
-It is divided into several sections to guide beginner users.
-All code blocks retain original comments and docstrings.
+This document explains the structure and logic of the land cover classification script using Google Earth Engine.
+Each section includes the code with detailed beginner-friendly explanations.

 ---

-## 1. Initial Configuration
+## Initial Configuration

-Set up variables that define the territory, asset paths, processing years, feature space, and sample sizes.
-These settings are essential for linking to correct assets and defining parameters for model training.
+This section defines the core settings required for the classification.
+All variables set here control later processes.

+- **Territory Name**: Identifies the country or region.
+Must match exactly with training sample metadata.
+- **Asset Paths**: Specify the locations of mosaics, regions shapefile, stable maps, and output folders.
+- **Training Sample Naming Pattern**: Defines how exported training samples will be named.
+- **Versioning and Collection IDs**: Important for keeping track of dataset versions.
+- **Feature Space**: List of spectral and terrain variables extracted from mosaics for classification.
+- **Year Range**: Years to be processed.
+- **Sampling Strategy**: Number of random samples per class.
+- **Visualization Palette**: Color representation for each land cover class.

 ```javascript
 // ========================